 Stories of Resilience New Mexico

-The APA New Mexico Chapter, with support from the APA Chapter President's Council and New Mexico Resiliency Alliance, hired students at the University of New Mexico to gather stories from communities in New Mexico about the effect of the pandemic and how they adapted.
+The APA New Mexico Chapter, with support from the APA Chapter President's Council and New Mexico Resiliency Alliance, hired students at the University of New Mexico to gather stories from communities in New Mexico about the effects of the pandemic and how they adapted.

 Long-Range Planning Empowers Rapid COVID-19 Response